yangzhongke/Zack.OpenCVSharp.Ext/README.md

 Install-Package Zack.OpenCVSharp.Ext
 ```
 ## ResourceTracker
 In OpenCVSharp, Mat and MatExpr have unmanaged resources, so they should be disposed be code.
-However, the code is tedious.
+However, the code is verbose.
 Worst of all, every operator, like +,-,* and others, will create new objects, and they should by disposed one by one.
-The tedious code is as follow.
+The verbose code is as follow.
 ```csharp
 using (Mat mat1 = new Mat(new Size(100, 100), MatType.CV_8UC3))
 using (Mat mat2 = mat1 * 0.8)